haskell-works/blog/posts/2018-08-08-data-parallel-rank-select-bit-string-construction.md

 Nevertheless, some benchmarks will be necessary to compare this approach to one that parses a byte at a time.

-The astute reader will also notice that I have used the `pext` operation without describing how it works nor explained why that operation should be fast.
+You may have noticed that I have used the `pext` operation without describing how it works nor explained why that operation should be fast.

 I will follow up in a future post to explain the `pext` operation in detail and offer some benchmarks